steinbrueckri/dotfiles/README.md

 manager.
 This makes it simple to set up a new computer with these files.
 In order to set up a new system with these dotfiles, do the following:

-## Use
+## Getting Started

 First of all you need yadm, this can be installed on macOS via homebrew or on Linux via the package manager of your choice.

 ## macOS